Markovian dynamics for a quantum/classical system and quantum trajectories

 \section{Introduction}

-The interest in quantum/classical hybrid systems is old, see for instance \cite{DGS00,DamWer23,Bar23,BarW23,Op+22,Dio23,ManRT23,Opp+23,Sergi+23,Pomar+23,Tronci23,BriU23,Dio14,OppWD22} and references therein.
-One of the main motivations of the study of hybrid systems is that the output of a monitored system is classical; then, implicitly or explicitly, the dynamics of quantum/classical systems is involved in the theory of quantum measurements in continuous time, quantum filtering,\ldots \cite{Bar86,Bar93,BarG09,Bar06,DGS00,Dio14,BarB91,Hol01,ZolG97,WisM10,Bel88,Bel89,BarPZ98,Op+22,Dio23}.
-Moreover, hybrid systems could be used as an approximation to complicate quantum systems, as an effective theory \cite{DGS00,Op+22,ManRT23,Tronci23,BriU23,Pomar+23}.
-Another motivation is in the connections between a theory of gravity and quantum theories; perhaps gravity is ``classical'', and a dynamical theory of gravity and matter needs a hybrid dynamics \cite{HallR18,OppWD22,Opp+23grav,Op+22,DGS00,ProsB23}.
+The interest in quantum/classical hybrid systems is old, see for instance \cite{DGS00,DamWer23,Bar23,BarW23,Op+22,Dio23,ManRT23,Opp+23,Sergi+23,Pomar+23,Tronci23,BriU23,Dio14,LOW22} and references therein.
+One of the main motivations of the study of hybrid systems is that the output of a monitored system is classical; then, implicitly or explicitly, the dynamics of quantum/classical systems is involved in the theory of quantum measurements in continuous time and quantum filtering \cite{Bar86,Bar93,BarG09,Bar06,DGS00,Dio14,BarB91,Hol01,ZolG97,WisM10,Bel88,Bel89,BarPZ98,Op+22,Dio23,Till24,BGM04,Maa23}.
+Moreover, hybrid systems could be used as an approximation to complicate quantum systems, as an effective theory \cite{DGS00,Op+22,ManRT23,Tronci23,BriU23,Pomar+23,Mim24}.
+Another motivation is in the connections between a theory of gravity and quantum theories; perhaps gravity is ``classical'', and a dynamical theory of gravity and matter needs a hybrid dynamics \cite{HallR18,OppWD22,Opp+23grav,Op+22,DGS00,ProsB23,Till24,LOW22}.
 Classical environments could be involved even in revivals of quantum entanglement \cite{LoFC18,BarGent}.
-A common feature in many of these attempts is that a non-trivial hybrid dynamics is always irreversible, due to the flow of information from the quantum system to the classical one \cite{DGS00,Opp+23,Op+22,Opp+23grav,Bar23,BarW23,DamWer23}.
+A common feature in many of these attempts is that a non-trivial hybrid dynamics is always irreversible, due to the flow of information from the quantum system to the classical one \cite{DGS00,Opp+23,Op+22,Opp+23grav,Bar23,BarW23,DamWer23,LOW22,Dio23}.

-The main aim of this article is to construct a consistent formulation of the dynamics of quantum/classical hybrid systems, by connecting the quantum trajectory theory, used to describe open and monitored quantum systems \cite{BarH95,BarG12,BarG09,WisM10,Bel88,Bel89,BarPZ98,BarG09}, to the classical theory of Markov processes and stochastic differential equations \cite{Met82,IWat89,LipSmart,DaPZ14,Prott04,App09,EthK05}.
+The main aim of this article is to construct a consistent formulation of the dynamics of quantum/classical hybrid systems, by connecting the quantum trajectory theory, used to describe open and monitored quantum systems \cite{BarH95,BarG12,BarG09,WisM10,Bel88,Bel89,BarPZ98}, to the classical theory of Markov processes and stochastic differential equations \cite{Met82,IWat89,LipSmart,DaPZ14,Prott04,App09,EthK05}.
+Some proposals of connecting quantum trajectories to hybrid dynamics were given in \cite{LOW22,Till24,Dio23}.
 The dynamics of the hybrid systems is given in Sec.\ \ref{sec:SDE} in terms of coupled stochastic differential equations; only the Markovian case is considered.
-We also show how this approach is connected to notions appearing in the general formulation of quantum measurements, such as ``positive operator valued measures'' and ``instruments'' \cite{WisM10,Hol01}.
+We also show how this approach is connected to notions appearing in the general formulation of quantum measurements, such as ``positive operator valued measures'' and ``instruments'' \cite{WisM10,Hol01,BarG09}.